-Joe leads the firm’s Branded Consumer Products practice area, which specializes in financial services to companies developing branded products for consumers.
-A versatile financial professional, Joe has broad experience in financial planning & analysis, investor relations and financial operations management and process improvements that drive increased efficiency and cost savings.
-He is well-regarded for his communication skills within organizations and with investors and banking partners.
+Joe is a consulting CFO who applies his extensive experience in financial planning, analysis, and modeling in partnering with the leaders of small to mid-sized businesses to help them improve their companies’ financial performance.
+Joe co-leads the firm’s Financial Modeling and Analysis practice group and leads the Branded Consumer Products practice group.
+A versatile financial professional, Joe has broad experience in financial planning & analysis, investor relations, financial operations management, and process improvements that drive increased efficiency and cost savings.
+He is well-regarded for his communication skills within organizations and with external audiences including banking partners and investors.

-Prior to joining cofs2go, Joe served as Vice President of Corporate Financial Planning and Analysis at Logitech, Inc., where he held a series of increasingly responsible roles during his tenure since 1997.
-His experience at Logitech, a company with sales that grew from $300M to $2.4B during his tenure, deepened his competencies in global finance, investor relations, treasury, and corporate financial planning.
-Before working at Logitech, Joe served as Director of Financial Planning and Analysis at Esprit, the privately held apparel company and as Financial Operations Manager at Digital Equipment Corporation.
+Before joining CFOs2GO, Joe served as Vice President of Corporate Financial Planning and Analysis at Logitech, Inc., where he held a series of increasingly responsible roles during his tenure since 1997.
+His experience at Logitech deepened his competencies in financial planning and analysis, investor relations, corporate treasury, and global finance.
+Joe built the company’s corporate financial planning and analysis function from a single person to a global team that successfully scaled to support sales that grew from $300M to $2.4B during a ten-year period.
+Before working at Logitech, Joe served as Director of Financial Planning and Analysis at Esprit, a privately held apparel company and as Financial Operations Manager at Digital Equipment Corporation.

 Joe earned an MBA in Business Administration and Bachelor of Science at Santa Clara University, where he appreciated the Jesuit emphasis on the importance of thinking for oneself rather than simply accepting what one is told.

 Joe is grateful to be a native Bay area resident.
-Joe and his wife enjoy living on the coast with the ocean views and life with four dogs keep them both entertained.
+Joe and his wife enjoy living on the coast with the ocean views, and life with their dogs keep them both entertained.
 It also helps Joe maintain perspective about what is important in life.

 Joe is very analytical and thoughtful in his approach.
 His attention to detail always gives me good confidence that his work will stand the test of time.
 He is proactive, thorough, reliable and always willing to help in any way to support the overall business needs.